Skip to content

 Please Read

-Ui Seems Wrong on none RaspOS System#
+UI Seems Wrong on non-RaspOS System#

 Task Bar Overlap / Push GUI#

-This may happen (especially at older versions os RPi OS or higher res screens) when running the program and some dialog window opens.
-The task bar (bar with programs on it) may overlap the dialog window or push it down by it's height.
+This may happen (especially at older versions of RPi OS or higher res screens) when running the program and some dialog window opens.
+The task bar (bar with programs on it) may overlap the dialog window or push it down by its height.
 Ensure that you have unchecked the "Reserve space, and not covered by maximised windows" option.
 You can find it under the panel preferences (right click the task bar > panel settings > Advanced).
 Unchecking this box usually fixes this problem.

 Reset Config#

 In case you want to reset the configuration, it is the best way to just delete the custom_config.yaml in the main folder.
-This file holds your configuration and will be created with the defaults if it does not exists.
+This file holds your configuration and will be created with the defaults if it does not exist.

 cd ~/CocktailBerry